dell/omnia/docs/source/Troubleshooting/knownissues.rst

 .. image:: ../images/kubernetes_unable_to_retrieve1.png

-**Potential Cause**: This issue could occur when the task *‘prepare_cp/roles/omnia_appliance_cp: Install Kubespray ansible-collection’* in ``prepare_upgrade.yml`` silently passes, without installing the Kubespray ansible-collection.
+**Potential Cause**: This issue may arise when the task *‘prepare_cp/roles/omnia_appliance_cp: Install Kubespray ansible-collection’* in ``prepare_upgrade.yml`` silently passes (as shown in the following image), without installing the Kubespray ansible-collection.
 This can happen due to unstable internet connectivity on control plane during installation.

 .. image:: ../images/kubernetes_unable_to_retrieve2.png